YangXinyan/HumanSperm_MultiOmics/README.md

 # HumanSperm_MultiOmics

+### Data availability
+All raw sequence data reported in this paper have been deposited in the Genome Sequence Archive in National Genomics Data Center, China National Center for Bioinformation / Beijing Institute of Genomics, Chinese Academy of Sciences.
+The accession numbers are listed as below: the single-cell multi-omics sequencing raw data is under HRA000148 (Shared URL: https://ngdc.cncb.ac.cn/gsa-human/browse/HRA000148), the single-cell RNA sequencing raw data of NOA3-NOA8 is under HRA004917 (Shared URL: https://ngdc.cncb.ac.cn/gsa-human/browse/HRA004917), the HEK293T cell line sequencing raw data is under HRA004922 (Shared URL: https://ngdc.cncb.ac.cn/gsa-human/browse/HRA004922),  and the Uhrf1-cKO and control mice sequencing data is under CRA011561 (Shared URL: https://ngdc.cncb.ac.cn/gsa/browse/CRA011561).
+All processed data reported in this paper have been deposited in the Gene Expression Omnibus (GEO, https://www.ncbi.nlm.nih.gov/geo) at NCBI under accession number GSE235324.
+Previously published scRNA-seq data of human normal testis and NOA9 are available under accession number GSE106487 and GSE157421.
+Source data are provided with this paper.
+All other data supporting the findings of this study are available from the corresponding author on reasonable request.

 ### Contact
 Feel free to submit an issue or contact us at yxy96991@gmail.com for problems about this project.